 Type 1 diabetes is believed to be an autoimmune condition.
-It happens when your immune system mistakenly attacks and destroys the beta cells in your pancreas that produce insulin.
+This means your immune system mistakenly attacks and destroys the beta cells in your pancreas that produce insulin.
 The damage is permanent.

-What prompts the attack isn’t clear.
-There may be both genetic and environmental components.
-Lifestyle factors aren’t thought to play a role.
+What prompts the attacks is not clear.
+There may be both genetic and environmental reasons.
+Lifestyle factors are not believed to play a role.

 Type 2 diabetes

-Type 2 diabetes starts as insulin resistance.
-This means your body can’t use insulin efficiently.
-That stimulates your pancreas to produce more insulin until it can no longer keep up with demand.
-Insulin production decreases, which leads to high blood sugar.
+Type 2 diabetes starts out as insulin resistance.
+This means your body cannot use insulin efficiently, which causes your pancreas to produce more insulin until it cannot keep up with demand.
+Insulin production then decreases, which causes high blood sugar.

 - excessive thirst and hunger

 - frequent urination

 - slow-healing wounds